Tracey Wigfield

-Tracey Wigfield (born June 19, 1983) is an American comedy writer.
+Tracey Wigfield (born June 19, 1983) is an American comedy writer, actress, comedian and producer.
 She created, produced and appeared in the NBC sitcom Great News.
 She also developed the Peacock teen sitcom Saved by the Bell, a revival of the original series of the same name created by Sam Bobrick.

 Early life

 Raised in Wayne, New Jersey, Wigfield attended Catholic schools throughout grade school.
 As a child, she was involved in both acting and dance.

 She graduated in 2001 from the all-girls Immaculate Heart Academy in Washington Township, Bergen County, New Jersey.
 In high school, she used her parents' video camera to record comedy skits together with a friend.

 Wigfield graduated from Boston College in 2005, where she majored in theater and English.

 Career

 After graduating, Wigfield moved back home and took an internship at CNN, then transferred to the page program at Late Show with David Letterman.
 She was then a production assistant on the short-lived television sitcom Knights of Prosperity.

 Wigfield was hired as a writers' assistant on 30 Rock during the show's second season.
 She moved up to staff writer and then producer.
 From other writers, she was referred to the Upright Citizens Brigade theatre where she began performing and writing.

 Wigfield and Tina Fey did much of the writing for the series finale of 30 Rock and the two went on to win the Primetime Emmy Award for Outstanding Writing for a Comedy Series for the episode, which aired on January 31, 2013.

 After 30 Rock ended, Jack Burditt brought her to California to write for The Mindy Project, for which she and Mindy Kaling were co-executive producers.
 She appeared on the show as Dr. Lauren Neustadter.
 Wigfield created the NBC sitcom Great News, her first pilot, of which Fey is an executive producer.
 The series follows a producer at a news station whose mother begins an internship at the company.